Carmichael Ong, M.S.

 Dynamics, simulation, optimization and biomechanics.
 I am especially interested in using predictive simulations to gain fundamental insight in human movement under various conditions (e.g. normal, pathological, augmented with a device).

 M.S. in Bioengineering, Stanford University, 2013

 Domenico A. Ionata award for engineering research, Brown University, 2010

 Ong CF, Hicks JL, Delp SL.
 Simulation-based Design for Wearable Robotic Systems: An Optimization Framework for Enhancing a Standing Long Jump.
-IEEE Transactions on Biomedical Engineering, in press.
+IEEE Transactions on Biomedical Engineering, 2016.